Gay-themed films in Berlin reflect societal divide

 His encounter with local stonemason Aron at first promises a healthy relationship but turns sour when a member of the soccer club who also fancies Szabolcs turns up.

-As word of Szabolcs’, and then Aron‘s, sexual orientation gets around, they are both beaten up and ostracised by the locals in the small village where everyone is a churchgoer.
+As word of Szabolcs’, and then Aron‘s, sexual orientation gets around, they are both beaten up and ostracized by the locals in the small village where everyone is a churchgoer.

 “I think we do have different developments” in tolerance from one country to another, Ulrich Ortlieb, 30, who works for a film festival in Hamburg, said after the screening.